-I mean what you really want to know is what would be the best place for you to teach abroad correct???
+I mean what you really want to know is what would be the best place for you to teach abroad right???
 I mean one person's best isn't necessarily yours.

 So after some reflection and my own own experience teaching in Asia: China, Korea, Taiwan and now living in Japan I wondered if there was a way to find a person's best place.
 I am not sure, but I compiled this list of questions that you can ask yourself.